Skip to main content

 You have to accept stormwater runoff that naturally flows onto your property.
 To know more, read the Stormwater Bylaw.

-To know more about overland flow paths and how to manage them, see Healthy Waters forms and guides.
+To find out more about overland flow paths and how to manage them, visit Stormwater forms and guides.

 Our tip

-Check the GIS viewer first to find out whether your property has an overland flow path.
+Check the GIS viewer for an indication of whether your property has an overland flow path.

 Design to minimise damage